nirjalatripathi/e-gov-portal/README.md

 It is based on a futuristic approach to improving interaction between citizens and government services through a centralized online platform.

 ## Technologies Used
--HTML
+- HTML
--CSS
+- CSS
--Tailwind CSS
+- Tailwind CSS
--JavaScript
+- JavaScript
--Git and Github
+- Git and Github
 ## Purpuse of the project
 - Practice frontend development skills
 - Understand real-world government service workflows